 Scheduling and timekeeping software can also help you to avoid time theft, such as timecard rounding.
 This typically happens innocently but falls in favor of the employee.
 Per the American Payroll Association, each employee rounds 10 minutes per shift – this can quickly add up.

-Ensure the time tracking or scheduling software you choose helps you remain FLSA compliant.
+Ensure the time tracking or shift scheduling software you choose helps you remain FLSA compliant.
 This protects not only employees but you the employer in the event of an audit or labor dispute.